Personal Health Budgets

 “A personal health budget is an amount of money to support a person’s identified health and well-being needs, which is planned and agreed between the person, their representative, or, in the case of children, their families or carers and the local NHS team.
 It is not new money, but money that would normally have been spent by the NHS on a person’s care being spent in a more flexible way to meet their identified needs.
 The use of personal health budgets is one way of providing more personalised care and means tailoring services and support for people to enable them to have choice, control and flexibility over their care.“

 Often when people have long term health conditions and disabilities, the way the health and care system has traditionally planned and delivered their care has limited people’s choice and control.
 Personal health budgets redress this by moving power and decision making closer to people.
-They do this by letting people know roughly how much money is available for their care and support and allowing flexible spend to meet people’s agreed health and well-being outcomes.

 Who can have a personal health budget?